Solar Panel Cost Guide in Madison, NJ (Mar 2023)

 EcoWatch's Madison, NJ Solar Cost FAQs

-The average cost of solar panels in Madison is about $13,850 for a 5-kW system and $27,700 for a 10-kW system before the ITC, but the actual cost will depend on certain factors such as the model of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Madison is about $17,650 for a 5-kW system and $35,300 for a 10-kW system before the ITC, but the actual cost will depend on certain factors like the type of solar panels you want, what size system you need and how much energy you consume.

-The upfront cost is a key factor to consider, but whether it's the most important for you depends on your reasons for going solar.
-In areas where rooftop space is limited, efficiency can trump the cost.
+The upfront cost is a key factor to consider, but whether it’s the most important for you depends on your goals for going solar.
+In areas where rooftop space is limited, efficiency can be more important than the cost.
 Other factors that are important to be mindful of are the quality and durability of your solar panels.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.